 Vaping entails the smokeless vaporization of medical marijuana, in order to inhale the plant’s active ingredients.
 The health and wellness-promoting qualities of medical cannabis shine through this delivery method, as they always seem to do.
 Yet consumption of cannabis by vaporization carries several unique health benefits of its own.

 Reduced Carcinogens: Ingesting or inhaling burnt materials is almost never a healthy idea.
-Because it circumvents any type of combustion, vaping is safer for the lungs.
+Because it circumvents any type of combustion, vaping seems to be safer for the lungs.
 Keeping your vape at a low-to-moderate temperature may also be a good idea, of course.
 As one 2016 study on the therapeutic potential of vaping put it, vape pens “should be carefully designed to minimize potential overheating.”
 Optimal temperatures for vaping are in the 160-180°C (320-356°F) range.

 Bioavailability, Pharmacology, and More: The bioavailability of vaping can vary quite wildly depending on how deeply you inhale, how long you inhale for, and more.
 Studies indicate that the absorption rates of inhalation are normally between 10-60%.
 Some of the factors that could affect the absorption rate are the amount and type of cannabis, duration of vaporization, and the temperature used for vaporizing.
 One notable study found that the most efficient delivery occurred at 439°F / 226°C.